 Our commercial success will depend in large part on obtaining and maintaining patent, trademark and trade secret protection of our proprietary technologies and our product candidates, their respective components, formulations, combination therapies, methods used to manufacture them and methods of treatment, as well as successfully defending these patents against third-party challenges.
 Our ability to stop unauthorized third parties from making, using, selling, offering to sell or importing our product candidates is affected by the extent to which we have rights under valid and enforceable patents that cover these activities.
 If our patents expire, or we are unable to secure and maintain patent protection for any product or technology we develop, or if the scope of the patent protection secured is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to commercialize any product candidates we may develop may be adversely affected.
 Patents have a limited lifespan.
 In the United States, if all maintenance fees are timely paid, the natural expiration of a patent is generally 20 years from its earliest U.S. non-provisional filing date.
 Various extensions such as patent term adjustments and/or extensions, may be available, but the life of a patent, and the protection it affords, is limited.
-Our current composition of matter patents covering nirogacestat and mirdametinib, were licensed from Pfizer in connection with the formation of our company.
-U.S. patents covering nirogacestat as a composition of matter have a statutory expiration date in 2025, U.S. patents that cover the drug substance, including polymorphic forms of nirogacestat expire in 2039, U.S. patents that cover pharmaceutical compositions expire in 2042, and a U.S. patent that covers methods of treating desmoid tumors expires in 2043, in each case, not including patent term adjustment or any regulatory extensions, with foreign counterparts pending.
-U.S. patents that cover polymorphic forms of mirdametinib, including the form that is currently in clinical development expire in 2041, a U.S. patent that covers pharmaceutical compositions expires in 2041, and U.S. patents directed to methods of treatment expire in 2041 and 2043, in each case not including any regulatory extensions, with foreign counterparts pending.
-Our earliest patents may expire before, or soon after, either product candidate achieves marketing approval in the United States or foreign jurisdictions.
-We also intend to rely on orphan drug exclusivity to market our lead products.
-Once the patent life has expired, we may be open to competition from competitive products, including generics.
-As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
-The expiration of the patents covering our lead product candidates, and our inability to secure additional patent protection, could also have a material adverse effect on our business, results of operations, financial condition and prospects.
+Our current composition of matter have a statutory expiration date in 2025, U.S. patents that cover the drug substance, including polymorphic forms of nirogacestat expire in 2039, U.S. patents that cover pharmaceutical compositions expire in 2042, and a U.S. patent that cover somethods of treating desmoid tumors expires in 2043, in each case, not including pant regulatory extensions, with foreign counterparts pending.
+U.S. patents that cover polymorphic forms of mirdametinib, including the form that is currently in clinical development expire in 2041, a U.S. patents that cover polymorphic forms of mirdametinib, including the form that is curren